What is a Parent Page in WordPress & How to Create One

 child page example

 Repeat the above-mentioned steps to create multiple child pages.
 You can also change the order of appearance by assigning a numeric value.
-To do so, use the ORDER textbox in the Page Attributes section.
+To do so, use the Order textbox in the Page section by clicking on the three dots.

 Order text box

-Note: If you’re not able see the Page Attributes section, click on the Screen Options button on the top right hand corner of your screen.
-Select the box next to the Page Attributes option.
+Note: If you’re not able to see the Page section, click on the Screen Options button on the top right-hand corner of your screen.
+Select the box next to the Page option.

 4 How to Display the List of Child Pages of a Parent Page